The cub petting scam

 Often people are told, the cubs are orphans.
 They would eventually be released into the wild, but this is completely untrue.
 This has never happened and probably never will.
 The lionesses are forced into constant breeding.
 Further on, tourists pay to cuddle cubs and once they’re too big, they’re trained to go on ‘lion walks’.
 Of course, tourists pay for that privilege.
 Once they are too dangerous for that activity, some are sold for canned hunts.
 Finally, they are shot by dodgy trophy hunters in fenced areas from which they cannot escape.
 Or, they are killed for their bones, to end up as Tiger wine in Asia.

-but (probably ten-)thousands of captive lions in almost 300 facilities in South Africa wait to be shot by a trophy hunter or killed in a Lion slaughterhouse for their bones.
-Read here about how Serabie was saved.
+Probably ten-thousands of captive lions in almost 300 facilities in South Africa wait to be shot by a trophy hunter or killed in a Lion slaughterhouse for their bones.
 While this wildlife heroine risked a great deal to rescue lion cub Serabie, it is strongly recommended that prospective volunteers do not try to do the same.
 Sadly there are here are only very few safe places for rescued lion cubs.
 Basically, there are less than a handful of real sanctuaries.
+How Serabie was saved.

-Each year, thousands of paying volunteers are told the same lies, how petting of lion cubs would benefit the species: *
+Each year, thousands of paying volunteers are told the same lies *

 Lie #1: Volunteering at these ‘animal sanctuaries’ promotes conservation.
 Google ‘gap year’ and ‘big cats volunteer’ and you will get millions of results.
 Establishments offer well-intending but ill-informed gap year students the chance to interact with lion cubs.
 They pay willingly for “contributing towards conservation and research.”
 Not all of these organizations are what they claim to be.